Schedule for adding solid foods

 Water

 baby is fussy and not comforted when picked up or talked to soothingly.
 In our warm summer months, water may be offered if your infant has been exposed to warmer temperatures.
 Hiccups may be soothed by nursing, formula or water.
-Water does not need boiling and the bottle does not need sterilization.
+Water does not need boiling, and the bottle does not need sterilization.
 Do not add honey as a sweetener at any time during the first year because of the risk of botulism – a life-threatening infection.
 The risk disappears after this age.

 Offer one to two ounces of unsweetened water between feedings if your baby is fussy and not comforted when picked up or talked to soothingly.
 In our warm summer months, water may be offered if your infant has been exposed to warmer temperatures.
-Hiccups may be soothed by nursing, formula or water.
-Water does not need boiling and the bottle does not need sterilization.
+Hiccups may be soothed by nursing, formula, or water.
+Water does not need boiling, and the bottle does not need sterilization.
 Do not add honey as a sweetener at any time during the first year because of the risk of botulism – a life-threatening infection.
 The risk disappears after this age.

 Circumcision